-- a.
-Health Measures Adopted by the Group - (i) Medical Benefits for Employees
+a.
+Health Measures

+(i) Medical Benefits for Employees

 As part of the Group's fringe benefits package to employees, the Group offers medical benefits to its full-time permanent employees through medical insurance arrangements.
 The Group's medical benefits for employees encompass doctor visits, hospital outpatient services, hospitalization as well as certain eligible surgeries.